rust-lang/book/second-edition/nostarch/chapter19.md

 return value of `parse_context` is tied to the lifetime of the string slice in `Context`.

-First we'll try giving `Parser` and `Context` different lifetime parameters as shown in Listing 19-15.
-We'll use `'s` and `'c` as lifetime parameter names to be clear about which lifetime goes with the string slice in `Context` and which goes with the reference to `Context` in `Parser`.
+First we’ll try giving `Parser` and `Context` different lifetime parameters as shown in Listing 19-15.
+We’ll use `'s` and `'c` as lifetime parameter names to be clear about which lifetime goes with the string slice in `Context` and which goes with the reference to `Context` in `Parser`.
 Note that this won’t completely fix the problem, but it’s a start and we’ll look at why this isn’t